 A standard practice in healthcare, however, is the collection of data and ensuing evidence based practice.
 Data is the cornerstone of quality improvement.
 Therefore, if we want to improve something: a program, a treatment, or a system, we need to first measure things.
 But, how do we know if we are measuring the right things?
 Often in healthcare we measure things like: number of patient visits; numbers of individuals served; visit type; bed capacity; wait times; and average days of admission.
 It does not take much to pull these stats from our electronic medical records and to generate a report on health system performance—but what do these metrics say about the quality of care and other factors that patients identify as key central indicators of a high-performing healthcare system?

-Recently, healthcare organizations have begun to recognize that compassion is a quintessential marker of quality care — a domain of quality care that can no longer be ignored or dismissed to the realm of ‘touch-feely’.
-So it begs the question, if compassion is so fundamental to the delivery of health care services and to transforming the system, should we not be measuring it?
+Recently, healthcare researchers and organizations have begun to recognize that compassion is a quintessential marker of quality care — a domain of quality care that can no longer be ignored or dismissed to the realm of ‘touch-feely’.
+So it begs the question, if compassion is so fundamental to the delivery of health care services and to transforming the system, should we not be measuring compassion alongside other Key Performance Indicators (KPIs)?
 Based on the logic provided above and recent research on the topic—we believe we should.

 The Compassion Research Lab, in a recent systematic review of compassion measures, discovered that there was no single tool that measured compassion in a comprehensive or methodologically rigorous fashion.
 This is not to suggest that in team huddles, staff meetings and strategic sessions there are not discussions about how to ensure compassion is embedded in our patient care, our programs and the organizational culture — rather we had no reliable and standardized means to do so — until now.